thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 Since Cassandra 2.2, repairs are multithreaded in order to process several token ranges concurrently and speed up the process.
 This setting allows to set a default for automatic repair schedules.
 No more than four threads are allowed by Cassandra.

+### `maxPendingCompactions`

+Type: *Integer*

+Default: *20*

+Reaper will prevent repair from overwhelming the cluster when lots of SSTables are streamed, by pausing segment processing if there are more than a specific number of pending compactions.
+Adjust this setting if you have a lot of tables in the cluster and the total number of pending compactions is usually high.